-- The class notation is a 3-piece rectangle with the class name, attributes, and operations. - Attributes and operations can be labeled according to access and scope. - The illustration uses the following UMLTM conventions. - Static members are underlined.
+- UML class notation is a rectangle divided into three parts: class name, attributes, and operations. - Names of abstract classes, such as Payment, are in italics. - Relationships between classes are the connecting links. - Attributes and operations can be labeled according to access and scope. - The illustration uses the following UML[TM] conventions. - Static members are underlined.
 Instance members are not. - The operations follow this form: <access specifier> <name> (<parameter list>): <return type> - The parameter list shows each parameter type preceded by a colon. - Access specifiers appear in front of each member.